janusvrensburg/ms-d365-fo/byod/troubleshooting.md

 The following error message is raised on the Batch Export execution log:

 ```
 The required data encryption certificate was not found when trying to edit the Source data formats table and the EntityStoreConnectionString field.
 Please add a valid certificate.
-Microsoft.Dynamics.Ax.Xpp.Security.CryptoEncryptionException: Encryption error occurred with exception: Microsoft.Dynamics.Ax.Xpp.Security.CryptoEncryptionException: Encryption error occurred with exception: Microsoft.Dynamics.AX.Configuration.CertificateHandler.NoCertificateFoundException: No certificate found for id.
+Microsoft.Dynamics.Ax.Xpp.Security.CryptoEncryptionException: Encryption error occurred with exception:
+Microsoft.Dynamics.AX.Configuration.CertificateHandler.NoCertificateFoundException: No certificate found for id.
 ```

 <br />